noahehall/theBookOfNoah/computer_science/architecture/12factor.md

 		- if the app can be opensourced at any moment without compromising any credentials

 # 4. backing services
+	- ALWAYS
+		- treat services as attached resources
+		- treat local and third party services the same
+			- both are treated as attached resources accessed via a URL / other locator/creds and stored in the config
+		- should be able to swap out a local mysql db with one managed by a third party without any changes to the apps code
+		- should be able to attach and detach resources from deploys at will

 # 5. build, release, run